anchal-k007/git-cheatsheet/README.md

 - Logs all the commits that have been made if number is not specified, else logs the latest (number) of commits that have been made on the present branch
 - Sometimes when logging, the terminal may hang.
 Press q and press enter to exit

+### git log --oneline
+A summarised version of the log is shown

+### git ls-files
+- Returns the list of files that are present in the index aka staging area
+- Once a file has been commited, it is very difficult to remove it from the index (atleast I still don't know how to do it, and the biteinteractive article says so)

 ### git checkout \<filename\>
 - Undo all the changes that have been made to *filename* since the most recent commit